 By far, the best thing about my time in the BSO has been my friendship and musical collaboration with my colleagues here.
 There has been a huge turnover in the BSO brass section (in the trumpet, trombone, and tuba sections the only remaining player from when I started in 2002 is my friend, principal trumpet player, Tom Rolfs) and what is most notable is that as we have added people who all come from different backgrounds, we seem to only have become closer and more compatible as musicians and friends.
 It is rare to hear an orchestra with no weaknesses, but week after week I am astounded by the high level of playing in every section of the BSO.
 This was the kind of job I dreamed I would have when I was in school and I feel incredibly lucky to be a part of this amazing group.

 Though the main focus of Wright’s livelihood is performing with the Boston Symphony and Boston Pops, he is equally comfortable in front of the orchestra as a soloist and playing chamber music.
 He has performed as a guest member of the Cambridge based Radius Ensemble and in many ensembles featuring members of the BSO, notably last summer’s performance of L’Histoire du Soldat in Ozawa Hall at Tanglewood.
-2014/15 performances include brass quintet concerts at Symphony Hall, a concerto with The Boston Pops, and a Jordan Hall Recital.
+2015/16 performances include brass quintet concerts at Symphony Hall, the Boston Children’s Museum, and a world premier concerto with The Boston Pops.

 Possible repertoire choices could include:

 Though my first trumpet teacher was Jim Bursen, it was my father, David Wright, an excellent clarinetist and college music teacher, who was truly my first teacher.
 I grew up hearing him practice at home and occasionally going to concerts.
 His brother (and my uncle), Stephen Wright is a great trumpet player in the Minneapolis area and was the inspiration for my quitting the violin and making the switch to trumpet.
 When I started to play the trumpet my father would come in my room as I practiced and make me go back and fix errors I was making.
 He was particularly picky with rhythm and intonation.
 He also made sure that I studied with the best teacher possible in my home town.
-Jim Bursen, who taught and played with tmy father at the University of Evansville (IN) and The Evansville Philharmonic was extremely patient and kind with me when I started trumpet at 10.
+Jim Bursen, who taught and played with my father at the University of Evansville (IN) and The Evansville Philharmonic was extremely patient and kind with me when I started trumpet at 10.
 He had a gorgeous sound and it really stuck in my ear.
 When he retired, Stan Curtis, now a member of the Navy Band in DC, was my teacher.
 Stan introduced me to a higher lever of technique, playing recitals, and most important, the world of orchestral recordings.
 I remember being in his office and hearing Mahler’s fifth symphony for the first time (Zubin Mehta and the New York Philharmonic).
 Stan really stoked the fire that led me to want to play in an orchestra.
 I spent a year with John Lindenau at Interlochen -a kind and generous man, and a great teacher.
 It was an idyllic year, spent playing in as many recitals and concerts as humanly possible.
 Michael Sachs showed me the highest standard of the orchestral trumpet player through his playing in the Cleveland Orchestra, playing in my lessons and his shrewd analyses of mine.
 He discouraged me from taking professional auditions before I was really ready.
 It was annoying at the time, but in hind sight, I am extremely glad I didn’t start auditions any earlier than I did.
 Chris Gekker showed me that trumpet players should be artists who can sound like any instrument in the orchestra, and that being well-read in all areas of history and literature leads to a better life AND better trumpet playing.
 His calm demeanor combined with his ability to do anything in any style on the trumpet was a new kind role model for me.
 It was primarily from Chris, who was constantly referencing information he gleaned from his teachers, that I learned how important that legacy really was.
 Roger Voisin was an incredible teacher the two summers I spent at Tanglewood as a student.
 The first day that first summer, I had 8 hours of rehearsals capped with a Britten 4 Sea Interludes brass sectional coached by Roger.
 I was playing the 3rd trumpet part on piccolo trumpet and he kept yelling at me “C natural!!
 C natural!”
 I was sitting there thinking, “Gee, I thought that was what I did”.
 My friend, Kevin Finamore, leaned in close and said, “SI-natural as in B natural.
 Solfege, BABY!”
 In graduate school, Mark Gould taught me how to teach myself what I hadn’t already learned – a process that will continue until I stop playing trumpet.
 Everyone knows Mark for his Way of the Blade videos and Pink Baby Monster and I know that side of him too.
 He is, at times, just plain old crazy.
 That being said, Mark is the best teacher I have ever seen reading the personality and needs of his students.
 When I started studying with him, he knew what I needed and how to help me get there WELL before I did.
 Mark taught me the value of singing to fix virtually any issue, and that most things were simpler than I was making them out to be.
-I also spent time with others who helped me including Dave Bilger, Charlie Geyer, Bill Lucas, and Gary Radtke (who recently was extremely helpful in my recovery from a woodworking accident – a gash in my upper lip that required a stitch in my upper lip).
+I also spent time with others who helped me including Dave Bilger, Charlie Geyer, and Bill Lucas.
 The biggest and most comprehensive education occurred when I started working.
 Roger Voisin told me that I wouldn’t REALLY learn to play softly until I had a music director demanding for it.
 He was right about that!
 But more than that, you just learn so much listening to your colleagues in orchestras like the CSO and the BSO.
 I am extremely lucky to listen and play alongside some of the best musicians in the world when I go to work.
 It would be impossible to quantify what I have learned working with my colleagues at the Washington Opera, Chicago Symphony, and Boston Symphony.
 In particular, sitting with my friend, Tom Rolfs, since 2002 has improved every aspect of my playing and musicianship.
+More recent members of the trumpet section, Tom Siders and Mike Martin bring to the section different backgrounds, a wealth of information, and a LOT of laughter!

 I have some availability for lessons via SKYPE, especially in the summer months.
 I use an external microphone (Apogee Mic) and external speakers which highly improve the audio quality.
 In person lessons are always better, but for students in other countries or who are unable to come to Boston, these lessons can be very effective.
 Lessons may be scheduled by emailing me from the form below.
 Be sure to give me a date range of a few days, so that I may send you a few times that might work with my schedule.
 Once a lesson time has been agreed upon, to reserve that time, you will need to prepay via my Paypal account.